EU defends PR 'disaster' of China summit

 And Chinese protocol made matters worse, by feting Macron with full state honours on a three-day extravaganza, while leaving von der Leyen in the sidelines.

-Von der Leyen's spokesman said she had consulted with Macron before going on what they should say, but had not yet spoken since his bombshell interview.
+Von der Leyen's spokesman said she had consulted with Macron before going to China on what they should say, but had not yet spoken since his bombshell interview.

 He played down the difference in their messaging by saying EU "coherence" was based on actions — such as its support for Ukraine or its handling of the pandemic — rather than words.